 What is the most important information I should know about YERVOY?

 YERVOY can cause serious side effects in many parts of your body which can lead to death.
-These side effects are most likely to begin during treatment; however, side effects can show up months after your last infusion.
+These problems may happen anytime during treatment with YERVOY or after you have completed treatment.

 - diarrhea (loose stools) or more bowel movements than usual